2023 Best Value Computer Engineering Schools in North Carolina

 As a testament to the quality of education it offers, UNC Charlotte also is in the top 15% of our Best Computer Engineering Schools in North Carolina ranking.

 Out of the 5 schools in North Carolina that were part of this year’s ranking, North Carolina A & T State University landed the # 3 spot on the list.
-Located in the large city of Greensboro, NC A&T is a public school with a fairly large student population.
+Located in the city of Greensboro, NC A&T is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at ECU are $7,297 a year.
+In-state tuition fees for undergraduate students at ECU are $7,297 per year.

-Duke also took the #1 spot in our Best Computer Engineering Schools in North Carolina rankings.
+Duke did well in our overall quality rankings, too.
+It placed #1 on our Best Computer Engineering Schools in North Carolina list.

 Full Computer Engineering at Duke University Report

-Explore all the Best Value Computer Engineering Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best Value Computer Engineering Schools in the Southeast Area or other specific states within that region.

 Computer Engineering is one of 40 different types of programs to choose from.